adamggrim/forecast-command/README.md

     find /Library/Frameworks/Python.framework/Versions/3.12/ -name forecast
     ```

+    On Linux:
+    ```
+    find /home/user/.local/ -name forecast
+    ```

-3. Create a symbolic link to the underlying `forecast` command file and place it in the local directory on your system PATH.
+3. Create a symbolic link to the underlying `forecast` command file and place it in the local directory on your system's PATH.

     On macOS: